The 8 challenges of producing visual contentOpératrice photographiant une chaise haute pour enfant

 The problem

 Picture the situation: Your team is ready to deliver content for a big e-commerce campaign.
 But when you ask for the latest product image, team members need to find where it is.
 One person sends a version from last week, another sends a version that hasn't been edited, and you're stuck in a frustrating loop.
 Does that sound familiar?
-It's chaos caused by disorganized workflows.
+It's the chaos caused by disorganized workflows.

 Statistics that highlight the problem